Frequently Asked Questions

 SeeLeveL senders can be shortened, or you can combine two to accommodate various tank shapes and sizes, but it’s essential to follow the installation guidelines for customization.

-No. SeeLeveL ™ senders are not compatible with metal holding tanks.
-Will work on most plastic or poly holding tanks that contain water-soluble products.
+No. SeeLeveL senders are not compatible with metal holding tanks.
+They will work on most plastic or poly holding tanks that contain water-soluble products.

 Yes, SeeLeveL is designed to be easily retrofitted onto accessible tanks, making it suitable for both new installations and upgrades to existing systems.
 Make sure to choose a model that best suits your tank configuration.